r-neal-kelly/triple_triad/README.md

 * Players place one card per turn, alternating until the board is full of cards.
 * Each player's stack of cards comes with a **unique color**.
 * The goal is to turn other cards into your color!
-* Whoever has the **most cards** at the end of the match wins.
+* Whoever has the **most cards** at the end of the match **wins**.
 * If the top two players have the same amount of cards, the match ends in a **draw**.
-* Each card has **4 numbers** located in the top-left face of the card.
-In addition to numbers 1 through 9, the letter A represents the number 10.
+* Each card has **4 numbers** located in the top-left of the card.
+The numbers can be 1 through 9 or the letter A, which represents the number 10.
 * There is one number for **each side** of the card, i.e. left, top, right, and bottom.
 * When you place a card next to another card, it will change into your color if your card has a **higher number** on the touching side.
 * You can change multiple cards in one turn, one for each side.
-When playing with the **optional rules**, even more cards can be changed in a single turn!
+With the **optional rules**, even more cards can be taken in a single turn!

 ## Optional Rules